ayjays132/PhillOS/docs/Blueprint.md

 PhillOS envisions a single **AI‑native kernel** that integrates machine‑learning models for dynamic resource allocation, intelligent process scheduling, and self‑healing.
 Memory management and task prioritization adapt to predicted user needs.
 A responsive UI layer sits above this kernel, scaling across phones, desktops, and other devices.

+### Driver Model

+Hardware support is organized around a lightweight plug‑and‑play system.
+Each driver registers a `probe()` routine and optional `init()` function with the kernel’s driver manager.
+During early boot `driver_init_all()` walks the registry and activates any driver whose `probe()` succeeds.
+This allows new drivers to be added without touching core initialization code and provides a foundation for hot‑plug awareness in future revisions.

 ## Agent Mode

 The blueprint describes an orchestration layer of **PhillOS Agents**: